Home / Blog / Competitor Keyword Analysis: Free Tools, Steps, SEO + PPC

 Organic keyword gaps require different evaluation than paid search opportunities.
 You need to assess content creation effort versus potential traffic gain.
 Start by checking each high-impact keyword gap in Google to see what type of content ranks.
 Note the word count, content depth, and domain authority of the top 3 results.

 Calculate an SEO opportunity score by comparing your site's domain authority to the average authority of ranking competitors.
 If your domain authority is within 10 points of the top rankers, the keyword is highly achievable.
-If the gap is 20 points or more, that keyword becomes a long-term target rather than an immediate priority.
+If the gap is 20 points or more, that keyword becomes a long-term target.

 Paid search keyword gaps require profitability analysis before you commit budget.
 Check estimated cost-per-click (CPC) data from Google Keyword Planner for each gap.
 High CPC values indicate strong conversion rates because competitors only pay premium prices for keywords that generate revenue.